This zesty Italian Pasta Salad recipe is simple, delicious and ready in less than 30 minutes!!

 - salt to taste as needed

 - Bring a large pot of water to the boil and salt it well.

-- In the meantime, drain the tuna and place into a large bowl, breaking it up.
+- Drain the tuna and place into a large serving bowl, breaking it up slightly.

 - Cut the tomatoes in half.
 Deseed and chop the red bell pepper.
 Place in the a the bowl with the tuna, bocconcini, sun dried tomatoes and olives and mix well.